OpenBfS/UncertRadio/docs/doc_files/first_steps/TABS/Results.rst

 In the **menu Options** one can define the two values of the **normal Quantiles** corresponding to the errors of first and second kind, respectively.
-See also:

-`Implication of changing parameters within the Options menu <#implication-of-changes-within-the-options-menu>`__.
+See also :ref:`changes within the options menu`.